okunator/Dippa/patches/README.md

-Location of the extracted patches
+### Location of the extracted patches

+These patches are fed to the networks at trining time.